clkao/hlsjs-p2p-wrapper/MIGRATION.md

 var hls;
 var video = document.getElementById('video');

-// Create wrapper where we DI the Hls.js constructor (in this example we use the one provided by the bundle) var wrapper = new HlsjsP2PWrapper(Hls);
+// Create wrapper where we dependency-inject the Hls.js constructor (in this example we use the one provided by the bundle) var wrapper = new HlsjsP2PWrapper(Hls);

 // To create a new configured default player using the wrapper toolkit